cedriczirtacic/emerg/README.md

 # emerg
 ## Purpose
 Playing around with loadable kernel modules.
-Got the idea from @jarun keysniffer and @hephaest0s usbkill to make a tool that willbe always runing in the background (from kernel-space) and when to type a "secret" phrase it will execute whatever to specified.
+Got the idea from @jarun keysniffer and @hephaest0s usbkill to make a tool that will be always runing in the background (from kernel-space) and when you type a "secret" phrase it will execute whatever was specified.
 _NOTE: this works with standard terminals (tty) not with pseudo (pty)._

 ## Usage
 Is simple, actually, but you will need to have superuser access to the GNU/Linux machine.

 Clone the code:
 ```bash
     $ git clone https://github.com/cedriczirtacic/emerg.git